 KEFALONIA UNDER BRITISH RULE

-The Koutavos lagoon comprises of the lower part of the gulf of Argostoli, a dynamic ecosystem with diverse fauna and flora species.
+The Koutavos lagoon comprises the lower part of the gulf of Argostoli, a dynamic ecosystem with diverse fauna and flora species.
 The boundary between the sea and the lagoon is created by the De Bosset bridge – the longest stone bridge over the sea worldwide.
 The bridge is an architectural masterpiece of the 19th century and a pivotal monument associated with British rule in the Ionian Islands and unifies the two parts of the gulf of Argostoli.
-On the outskirts of Argostoli the lighthouse of Saint Theodori (Fanari) has been standing for almost two centuries with its plain Doric type architecture being embedded in the cultural heritage of the British presence in Kefalonia.
+On the outskirts of Argostoli, the lighthouse of Saint Theodori (Fanari) has been standing for almost two centuries with its plain Doric-type architecture being embedded in the cultural heritage of the British presence in Kefalonia.

 KEFALONIA IN MODERN TIMES

 In the port of Argostoli the statue of Nikos Kavadias, the most famous poet of Kefalonia, is glancing at the waves over the gulf.
 Kavadia’s sea poems have been the lyrics of famous songs and are immensely popular with Greek people.
-The statue of Marinos Antypas in Ferentinata village, Pylaros, immortalizes the life, adventures and ideas of this great social justice fighter and defender of the peasantries struggle for acquiring rights, at the beginning of the last century.
+The statue of Marinos Antypas in Ferentinata village, Pylaros, immortalizes the life, adventures, and ideas of this great social justice fighter and defender of the peasantry struggle for acquiring rights, at the beginning of the last century.